 - Official transcripts of all medical school and post-medical school studies

-- Record of the scores on MCAT and USMLE step exams (graduates of US medical schools) or the Graduate Record Exam (GRE) General Test (for graduates of non-US medical schools only); graduates of a non-US medical school should also submit USMLE scores, if applicable
+- Record of the scores on MCAT and USMLE step exams (graduates of US medical schools) or the Graduate Record Exam (GRE) General Test (for graduates of non-US medical schools only); graduates of a non-US medical school should also submit USMLE scores, if available.

 - Confidential letters of recommendation from at least three (3) sponsors, one of which must be from a mentor from a research or clinical setting.
 A letter from the Dean of the applicant’s medical school is also encouraged